Myx Music Award for Favorite International Video

 The Myx Music Award for Favorite International Music Video is one of the awards handed out at the yearly Myx Music Award.
-It was first awarded in 2006 and presented to The Pussycat Dolls for their song Don't Cha.
-The Wonder Girls, Super Junior, 2NE1 and BTS are the only K-pop acts to be nominated in this category.
+It was first awarded in 2006 and presented to The Pussycat Dolls for their song "Don't Cha".
+2NE1, Wonder Girls, Super Junior, BTS, and Lisa are the only K-pop acts to be nominated in this category, with Super Junior being the first K-pop act to win the award in 2018.
 A separate category was made to honor K-pop artists.
-Super Junior was first winning K-pop artist.
-One Direction was first winning British artist.
-BTS is the most awarded K-Pop artist.
-Taylor Swift and BTS are the most awarded artist in this category.
+Taylor Swift and BTS are the most awarded artists in this category, with three awards each.